Soča: Attractions

 Due to its emerald-green water, the river is marketed as "The Emerald Beauty."
 It is said to be one of the rare rivers in the world that retain such a colour throughout their length.
-Giuseppe Ungaretti, one of the greatest Italian poets, describes the Isonzo in the poem "The Rivers".
+Giuseppe Ungaretti, one of the greatest Italian poets, describes the Isonzo in the poem "I fiumi" (The Rivers; 1916).

 The river inspired the poet Simon Gregorčič to write his best-known poem Soči (To the Soča), one of the masterpieces of Slovene poetry.
 This region served as a location for the 2008 Disney film Chronicles of Narnia: Prince Caspian.

 The river is also well known for the marble trout (Salmo marmoratus); this species is native to rivers of the northern Adriatic basin, and it lives in the upper course of the river.
 This species is endangered due to the introduction of other non-indigenous trout species sometime between World War I and World War II.

-The Soca Valley is a popular tourist destination due to its numerous natural attractions, including the Big Soča Gorge (Velika korita Soče), the Little Soča Gorge (Mala korita Soče), Kozjak Falls, Virje Falls, and the Tolmin Gorges (Tolminska korita).
+The Soča Valley is a popular tourist destination due to its numerous natural attractions, including the Big Soča Gorge (Velika korita Soče), the Little Soča Gorge (Mala korita Soče), Kozjak Falls, Virje Falls, and the Tolmin Gorges (Tolminska korita).

 Significance in World War I

-The valley was the stage of major military operations including the twelve battles of the Isonzo on the Italian front in World War I between May 1915 and November 1917, in which over half a million Austro-Hungarian and Italian soldiers lost their lives.
+The valley was the stage of major military operations including the twelve battles of the Isonzo on the Italian front in World War I between May 1915 and November 1917, in which over half a million Austro-Hungarian and Italian soldiers were killed.

 The Isonzo campaign comprised the following battles: